On axiomatic definitions of non-discrete affine buildings: Main results

+Part of the power of statements~(\ref{a8}) through~(\ref{a11}) is that they avoid any explicit mention of the distance function on the whole space, which often makes them easier to use.
+However, this begs the question of why we might heuristically expect them to be equivalent.
+It seems that a key issue is condition~(CO) in that by requiring that sectors whose germs are opposite are in an apartment (which is automatically unique by axiom (A2)).
+Together with (GG) or (LA) it enables us to have a sufficiently large set of apartments where we know the triangle inequality is satisfied.
+This in turn allows us to work (via Weyl-compatibility) to deduce the triangle inequality on the whole space.

 \begin{remark} The original axiomatic definition of affine $\R$-buildings is due to Jaques Tits, who defined the ``syst{\`e}me d'appartements'' in \cite{TitsComo} by listing five axioms.
 The first four of these are precisely axioms (A1)--(A4) as presented above.
 His fifth axiom originally reads different from ours but was later replaced with what is now axiom (A5) as written in Definition~\ref{Def_LambdaBuilding}.
 One can show that in case of $\R$-buildings axioms (A6) follows from (A1)--(A5).
-In appendix 3 of \cite{Ronan} it is stated that (A5) and (A6) are equivalent, which would imply that condition (TI) can be dropped in (\ref{e2}) of Theorem~\ref{MainThmB}.
+In appendix 3 of \cite{Ronan} it is stated that (A5) and (A6) may be used alternatively.
+The actual definition of an $\R$-building Mark Ronan gives is (\ref{a4}) of Theorem~\ref{MainThmB} with condition (TI) dropped.
 It is however possible to construct examples of spaces satisfying (A1)--(A4) that vacuously satisfy (A6) but satisfy neither (A5) nor (TI).
-See Section~\ref{Sec_example} for details. \end{remark}
+See Section~\ref{Sec_example} for details.
+Ronan \cite{Ronan} implicitly seems to assume condition (TI) in addition to (A1)--(A4) and (A6).
+Anne Parreau shows \cite{Parreau} that in case of $\R$-buildings the conditions of Theorem~\ref{MainThmB} are also equivalent to (A1)--(A4) and (LA).
+It is not clear to us whether this may hold in the general setting.
+One might also ask whether for $\R$-buildings the weaker assumption (A4) and (aLA) might suffice.
+Guy Rousseau takes (A1),(A2) and (LA) as definition of $\R$-buildings\footnote{He calls them Euclidean buildings.} in \cite{Rousseau}.
+This definition seems to be equivalent for the underlying metric space but may allow for more general apartment systems. \end{remark}